classiebit/addchat-docs/resources/docs/1.0/introduction.md

 <br>

 You get full source-code, hence AddChat lives and runs on your server/hosting including database.
 And therefore, you get complete privacy over your data.
 Either you're a big corporate sector or a small business.
 AddChat is for everyone.

----

->{primary} AddChat never modifies your existing database tables or records.
-And it never breaks down any of your website functionality.

----

->{success} AddChat is fully tested and ready to be used in production websites.

----

-> {info.fa-youtube} Here's a complete video tutorial guide for getting started quickly **[AddChat Laravel Academy](https://classiebit.com/academy/addchat-laravel/getting-started)** & **[AddChat CodeIgniter Academy](https://classiebit.com/academy/addchat-codeigniter/getting-started)** ✌️

 - [Overview](#Overview)